 Lunch was waiting for us in a restaurant in Otavalo.
-In the restaurant we ate and discussed various topics such as what was J Lo wearing at the Golden Globe awards or why diCaprio has not won an Oscar yet.
-After we recharged our batteries we headed out in the city to explore the local market and show off our bargaining skills.
-The market was a place where noises and colors came together creating an atmospheric blanket that captured each and every one of us in it.
+In the restaurant, we ate and discussed various topics such as what was J Lo wearing at the Golden Globes awards or why DiCaprio has not won an Oscar yet.
+After we recharged our batteries, we headed out in the city to explore the local market and show off our bargaining skills.
+The market was a place where noises and colors came together, creating an atmospheric blanket that captured each and every one of us in it.
 We roamed the vibrant aisles of the market looking to buy presents for our loved ones and ourselves.
 We were taking our time in the small stands with local goods, making sure that the products we chose were the finest.
-We faced savage bargaining techniques which we successfully overcame and dropped the prices of our desired goods.
+We faced savage bargaining techniques that we successfully overcame and dropped the prices of our desired goods.
 The time came when we had to wrap it up and say goodbye to this magical little market.
-It was definitely one of the best experiences for all of us since we interacted with the locals and got a taste of their culture which was depicted in their products.
+It was definitely one of the best experiences for all of us since we interacted with the locals and got a taste of their culture, which was depicted in their products.

-Before our return to the hostel we went to see the Cascada de Peguche waterfall.
-The location of the waterfall was absolutely perfect as it was surrounded with the tallest eucalyptus trees that I have ever seen.
-Pictures and smiles were common during our short visit to the waterfall and it is fair to say that everybody enjoyed the sunlight and the clean air.
+Before our return to the hostel, we went to see the Cascada de Peguche waterfall.
+The location of the waterfall was absolutely perfect as it was surrounded by the tallest eucalyptus trees that I have ever seen.
+Pictures and smiles were common during our short visit to the waterfall, and it is fair to say that everybody enjoyed the sunlight and the clean air.